 While GraalVM has a Docker Hub user, no images are published probably because of licensing requirements, as can be seen in the GitHub repository orcale/docker-images, where users must manually download a GraalVM release, which requires an Oracle Account… so the current tests available in this GitHub repository try to build FastR from source based on the newest OpenJDK Java 9.

 Dockerizing Research and Development Environments

-So why, apart from the incredibly easy and fast installation of R bundles, would you really want to combine R with Docker?
+So why, apart from the incredibly easy usage, adoption and transfer of typical R environments, would you want to combine R with Docker?